polyphony-chat/docs/docs/Protocol Specifications/core.md

 // TODO: Rework this introductory section

-// TODO: Add section explaining how "external" messages should be handled, i.e. messages from
-//       non-polyproto clients, such as could be the case in ActivityPub federation.

 The polyproto protocol is a home-server-based identity federation protocol specification intended for use in applications where actor identity is needed. polyproto focuses on federated identity,